GhostlyShare for local app previews

 - 3

-Share the URL
+Share the preview URL

 Copy the link, open it in a browser, share with a client, or test from another device instantly.